-The Company's estimated initial annual distribution (assuming completion of the Pending Acquisition) will represent 101.0% of the Company's estimated cash available for distribution for the twelve months ending December 31, 1998, assuming that no expiring leases are renewed during such period, and 93.9%, assuming leases are renewed during such period at the Company's weighted average retention rate since January 1, 1994 (or 102.3% and 96.3%, respectively, if the Pending Acquisition is not completed).
-Accordingly, if the Company fails to achieve operating results, including lease renewals as set forth under the caption "Distributions," the Company's ability to pay its estimated initial annual distribution of \$1.37 per share to stockholders out of cash available for distribution could be adversely affected.
-If the Company is unable to pay such distribution out of cash available for distribution, the Company could be required to draw down under its unsecured credit facility to provide funds for such distribution, or to reduce the amount of such distribution.
+The Company's estimated initial annual distribution (assuming completion of the Pending Acquisition) will represent 101.6% of the Company's estimated cash available for distribution for the twelve months ending December 31, 1998, assuming that no expiring leases are renewed during such period (102.9% if the Pending Acquisition is not completed).
+Accordingly, if the Company fails to achieve operating results and tenant retention rates comparable to their respective historical levels, its ability to pay its estimated initial annual distribution of \$1.37 per share to stockholders out of cash available for distribution could be adversely affected.
+The Company expects to fund any distributions in excess of cash available for distribution from its Credit Facility.
+If the Company is unable to pay such distribution out of cash available for distribution or draw down under the Credit Facility to provide funds for such distribution, it may be required to reduce the amount of such distribution.